French military leader Napoleon Bonaparte once said: “History is a set of lies, agreed upon.”

 For a dictator, image is everything.
-The first photo does a lot to encourage a heroic vision of former Italian Prime Minister Benito Mussolini, making him seem strong and inspiring faith in his ability to lead his nation in a time of war (the photo was released in 1942, towards the end of World War II).
+The first photo does a lot to encourage a heroic vision of former Italian Prime Minister Benito Mussolini, making him seem strong and inspiring faith in his ability to lead his nation in a time of war (the photo was released in 1942, in the middle of World War II).
 But the original picture tells a slightly different story - a grown man being held safely by a stable hand, who was later edited out.
 If you were trying to show the world a brave conqueror, which image would you go for?

 Thanks to 24-hour news outlets, bloggers and constant updates on Twitter, the media is now more influential than ever when it comes to shaping our perspectives of those in power.
 And whatever the truth is about former US President George Bush’s intellect, he certainly gained a reputation in the media for being a little bit dim.
 Keeping this perception going was a good way to undermine his presidency for those who disagreed with his politics, so it’s no surprise that images like the above were often put out, making Bush look stupid.
 However, in the original, unedited photo, the book in his hands is the right way up.
 So was Bush really as dumb as the media made out, or did it just suit what we already thought we knew about him?